Blog icon

 However, nuclear power was found to be more expensive than renewables and would take at least 15 years to develop, limiting its potential to reduce emissions and address climate change.

-GenCost’s nuclear cost estimates can only be achieved if Australia commits to an ongoing nuclear building program, after constructing an initial higher-cost unit.
+GenCost’s nuclear cost estimates can only be achieved if Australia commits to an ongoing nuclear building program, after constructing an initial higher-cost unit or units.
 The first unit of any new technology in Australia is likely to incur higher costs, with a potential first-of-a-kind cost premium of up to 100 per cent, which is not included in GenCost estimates.

 Here's more on the question of nuclear in Australia’s electricity sector.
-From developing low-emissions technologies to supporting the transition to renewables and improving energy efficiency, our research is helping tackle the challenge of decarbonisation.
+From developing low-emissions technologies to supporting the energy transition and improving energy efficiency, our research is helping tackle the challenge of decarbonisation.

 Contact us